Lyn Fotball: Early success

 Lyn was founded on 3 March 1896 at St. Hanshaugen.
 Lyn was one of three clubs who in 1902 founded the Football Association of Norway, and is the only one still existing.
 In the first decade of Football in Norway, the club was one of the strongest and won four consecutive Norwegian Cups from 1908 until 1911.
 At the 1936 Summer Olympics, six Lyn-players, Arne Brustad, Øivind Holmsen, Fredrik Horn, Magnar Isaksen, Jørgen Juve and Frithjof Ulleberg, represented the Norway national football team that won the bronze medal, with Juve as the team's captain.
-Jørgen Juve is still the player with the most goals scored for the Norway national team.

 Lyn also won the cup in 1945 and 1946 but had to wait until 1964 for their first league-title.
 With Harald Berg and Ola Dybwad-Olsen as main contributors the club secured another victory in the cup in 1967, and in 1968 the club won The Double, clinching both the League title and the Cup, and became the first team from Norway to reach the quarter-final of the European Cup Winners' Cup, where they met Barcelona.
 Because of the weather conditions during the winter in Norway, both matches were played in Spain.
 Lyn lost the first game 2-3 and in the second match Lyn was leading 2–0 with 15 minutes left to play.
 The match ended 2-2 and thus Lyn was eliminated.